 Why is this indicator important?

-- Trends in forest industry average earnings indicate the importance of the industry to the economy and to the social well-being of Canadians, especially when compared with average earnings in other industries.
+- Trends in forest sector average earnings indicate the importance of the sector to the economy and to the social well-being of Canadians, especially when compared with average earnings in other industries.

-- Real wage growth (meaning wage growth that is not the result of inflation) shows the change in actual purchasing power of forest industry employees.
+- Real wage growth (meaning wage growth that isn’t the result of inflation) shows the change in actual purchasing power of forest sector employees.

 What is the outlook?